seathebass/math301/README.md

 ## Week 6 and 7
 During this week, we will explore continuous random variables and a host of distributions which have been studied with continuous random variables.
 The slides can be found [**here**](https://seathebass.github.io/math301/presentations/week5.html)

+## Weeks 8 and 10
+During these weeks we will explore joint distributions for both discrete and continuous rvs.
+Topics such as corvariance, correlation, and simulations will be covered.
+Slides are [**here**](https://seathebass.github.io/math301/presentations/week6.html)